 Left position 2: The vehicle positioned to the left side of the lane.
-This is best used when approaching parked vehicles and potential hazards on the right (if no oncoming traffic).
-It should be avoided on a hill or a curve.
+This is best used when approaching a hill or curve.

-Right position 3: The vehicle positioned to the right side of the lane.
+Right position 6: The vehicle positioned to the right side of the lane.
 This is usually done when making a right turn to allow for a safety margin on the left side of the vehicle.